TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Discussion

 \subsection{Minoritized Communities within Minoritized Communities}

 Despite AI systems being deployed globally, they continue to better represent and serve some identities \cite{durmus_towards_2023,alkhamissi_investigating_2024}.
-But, the studies of harms or cultural competence are often presented as a dichotomy between ``western'' and ``non-western'' contexts \cite{qadri_case_2025}.
+The studies of harms or cultural competence are often presented as a dichotomy between ``western'' and ``non-western'' contexts \cite{qadri_case_2025}.
 However, this formulation presumes a monolithic cultural identity of the minoritized ``non-western'' region.
-Treating the diverse cultural identities within any (minoritized) region, including India, as a homogenous group is likely to prevent a finer-grained understanding of how AI systems may (mis)represent or harm minoritized communities within this minoritized region.
 India is home to people from diverse linguistic, ethnic, religious, socioeconomic, and educational backgrounds.
 The axes of disparities among these communities are distinct from the rest of the world \cite{bhatt_re-contextualizing_2022}.
-Prior work has found that biases along these unique axes, such as caste, disability, religion, and region within India are reinforced by AI systems \cite{bhatt_re-contextualizing_2022,indianbhed,phutane_disability_2025} and are difficult to overcome \cite{seth2025deeprepresentationalbiasllms}.
+Treating the diverse cultural identities within any (minoritized) region, as a homogeneous group is likely to prevent a finer-grained understanding of how AI systems may (mis)represent or harm minoritized communities within this region.

 Our work echoes and adds to these findings: cultural misrepresentations by LLMs in the Indian context are not only prevalent, but they are exacerbated in lower-resourced Indic languages and for identities from less well-known regions (\S\ref{sec:data-collection-findings}).
 This has particularly concerning implications for Indian users of digital and AI technology.
-As of 2021, India has the second-highest number of active internet users in the world, accounting for over 55\% of its population with widespread penetration across both rural and urban areas \cite{worldbank:internet_users_india,wikipedia:list_countries_internet_users}.
-At the same time, over 60\% of the population resides in rural areas \cite{worldbank:rural_population_india} and 50\% of Indian users prefer to access internet in Indic languages \cite{afpr:regional_languages_online_discourse,statista:internet_access_by_language_india}.
-Presumably, a significant proportion of these users use AI, or at least encounter AI generations, facing unforeseen harms.
-This underscores the urgent need for building evaluations of cultural representations that engage with the lived experiences of diverse communities.
+As of 2021, India has the second-highest number of active internet users in the world \cite{worldbank:internet_users_india,wikipedia:list_countries_internet_users}.
+Over 60\% of the population resides in rural areas \cite{worldbank:rural_population_india} and 50\% of Indian users prefer to access internet in Indic languages \cite{afpr:regional_languages_online_discourse,statista:internet_access_by_language_india}.
+This underscores the urgent need for building technologies that engage with the lived experiences of diverse communities in their languages.